Bambu-Research-Group/RFID-Tag-Guide/README.md

 Here's a high-level summary of how everything works:

-- BambuLab printers use MiFare 13.56MHZ RFID tags
+- Bambu Lab printers use MiFare 13.56MHZ RFID tags
   - These tags contain a unique ID that is not encrypted (called the UID)
   - In most cases UID is fixed (not-changable).
 Some "hackable" rfid tags allow you to set the UID to anything you want
 - Blocks (Encrypted)